Careers

 Plant Rosslyn celebrated its 50th anniversary, solidifying its role as a cornerstone of the BMW Group Global Production Network.
 As the first BMW Group plant built outside of Germany, Plant Rosslyn has been a vital part of BMW Group's South African operations and has evolved significantly over the years.

 President Cyril Ramaphosa and German Chancellor Angela Merkel attended the official handover of five BMW i3s to aid the fight against Gender-Based Violence (GBV) in South Africa.
+The donation underlined BMW Group South Africa's long-term commitment to South Africa and to the upliftment of its people.

 2010s.